 Processes of marketing data visualization use cases

-The process of marketing data visualization use cases begins with identifying the problem or question and then finding relevant information from available sources.
+Marketing data visualization use cases begin with identifying the problem or question and then finding relevant information from available sources.
 Once done, it’s possible to create visualizations that are more easily understood by humans than words alone would be able to do on their own.
-The final step is presenting these findings back to those who need them to make brainstorm decisions on how to best proceed with their current situation.
+The final step is presenting these findings to those who need them to brainstorm decisions on how to best proceed with their current situation.

-- Marketing Data Visualization can be used to show the impact of marketing campaigns in real-time.
+- Marketing Data Visualization can show the impact of marketing campaigns in real-time.

-- Marketing Data Visualization can track customer data and find patterns, such as the customers are more likely to buy a particular product.
+- Marketing Data Visualization can track customer data and find patterns, such as customers being likelier to buy a particular product.

 - Marketing Data Visualization is one tool that marketers use for measuring success.

-- Marketing Data Visualization can be used to identify marketing strategies that are working and those that are not.
+- Marketing Data Visualization can identify marketing strategies that are working and not.

-- It can also help marketers understand the customer journey, their needs, and purchase decisions.
+- It can also help marketers understand customer journeys, needs, and purchase decisions.